 There are a large number of options available to help make a metal garage kit look more appropriate in a residential setting: standing seam roof options, roof pitches of 4:12 and higher, roof extensions, wainscoting, - just to name a few.

-Any of our steel garages can be modified to allow for the attachment of brick, stucco, HardiePlank or HardieShingle siding to one or more walls for the ultimate custom look.
+Any of our steel garage buildings can be modified to allow for the attachment of brick, stucco, HardiePlank or HardieShingle siding to one or more walls for the ultimate custom look.

 For the ultimate looking residential-looking garage, sectional garage doors, custom entry doors, and high performance windows can be purchased from any local home improvement chains and simply installed into framed openings provided by Buck Steel.